GUEST WON’T LEAVE HOUSE FLORIDA

 Are you a Palm Beach County Florida homeowner that is involved in a situation with a guest?
 Do you have an invited guest that has overstayed their welcome and refuses to leave your Palm Beach County Florida home?
 Perhaps you had a recent break-up with a girlfriend or boyfriend and they just refuse to leave.
 Maybe as a result of the Coronavirus, you have a family that refuses to leave your home.
 Possibly you have squatters occupying your home and they never even had permission to be there.

 Unfortunately, many homeowners undergo these issues and they actually occur more often then you would think.
 Clients always ask us:

 3. How long does it take?

-What first needs to be determined is if a Landlord-Tenant relationship has been created.
-In simple terms, was money or rent exchanged for the ability to stay at the home?
-If your answer is NO, depending on a few factors that an experienced Unlawful Detainer Attorney will analyze, you must likely will have an action for Unlawful Detainer in order to regain exclusive possession of the home.
+What first needs to be determined is if a landlord/tenant relationship exists.
+Was money or rent exchanged in order to stay at the home?
+If NO, depending on a few factors that an experienced Unlawful Detainer Attorney will analyze, you most likely will have an action for Unlawful Detainer in order to regain exclusive possession of the home.

 Definitions Not Associated With Unlawful Detainers

 - “Landlord” means the owner or lessor of a dwelling unit.

 - “Tenant” means any person entitled to occupy a dwelling unit under a rental agreement.

 - “Premises” means a dwelling unit and the structure of which it is a part and a mobile home lot and the appurtenant facilities and grounds, areas, facilities, and property held out for the use of tenants generally.